-The graph demonstrates the change in value, in terms of Share Price Total Return1 and NAV Total Return2, based on £100 invested in "C" shares on the date they were listed on the London Stock Exchange (24 March 2009) over the period to 29 February 2016 compared with the total return attributable to £100 invested in companies comprising the FTSE 100 Index over the same period.
+The graph demonstrates the change in value, in terms of Share Price Total Return1 and NAV Total Return2, based on £100 invested in "C" shares on the date they were listed on the London Stock Exchange (24 March 2009) over the period to 28 February 2017 compared with the total return attributable to £100 invested in companies comprising the FTSE 100 Index over the same period.
+For illustration purposes, a Share Price Total Return (with Tax Benefit)3 is also presented.

-The graph shows that there has been a net increase in shareholder return based on NAV during the year, which is representative of the revenue earned and dividends paid less a net decrease in the value of the investments as detailed in the Investment Manager's Report.
+The graph shows that there has been a net increase in shareholder return based on NAV during the year, which is representative of the net increase in the value of the investments, as detailed in the Investment Manager's Report, the revenue earned and dividends paid.

-The "C" share fund's Share Price Total Return and NAV Total Return presented in the graph do not include the effect of VCT tax relief or income tax and capital gains tax exemptions from which VCT shareholders may benefit.
-Assuming an investor had benefitted from the initial income tax relief of 30% which was available to investors in the tax years in which the initial offer for "C" shares was made, the Share Price Total Return of the "C" share fund would be 201%.
-This analysis, also, does not include the effect of the additional benefits of income tax-free dividends or capital gains tax exemptions which are available to VCT investors.
+The "C" share fund's Share Price Total Return and NAV Total Return presented in the graph do not include the effects of VCT tax relief or income tax and capital gains tax exemptions from which VCT shareholders may benefit.
+Assuming an investor had benefitted from the initial income tax relief of 30% which was available to investors in the tax years in which the initial offer for "C" shares was made, the Share Price Total Return of the "C" share fund would be 219%.
+Also, this analysis does not include the effect of the additional benefits of income tax-free dividends or capital gains tax exemptions which are available to VCT investors.

-- Share Price Total Return is the return attributable to the share price of the "C" shares held assuming that dividends paid in respect of those shares were immediately reinvested in shares at the market price as at the date the dividends were paid. - 2 NAV Total Return is the net asset value of the "C" shares held plus the cumulative dividends paid to those shares over the period in which they were held.
+- Share Price Total Return is the return attributable to the share price of the ordinary shares held assuming that dividends paid in respect of those shares were immediately reinvested in shares at the market price as at the date the dividends were paid. - 2 NAV Total Return is the net asset value of the ordinary shares held plus the cumulative dividends paid on those shares over the period in which they were held - The Share Price Total Return (with Tax Benefit) demonstrates the return if the equivalent pretax dividend was reinvested in shares at the market price as at the date the dividends were paid, assuming a tax rate of 35% for illustration purposes.